-Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-source
+Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-Source

 What Did OpenAI Say In Response?

-Responding to these accusations, OpenAI has shared some emails that show that Musk not only supported turning OpenAI into a profit-for company but also encouraged a merger with Microsoft to essentially make the company a “cash cow”.

-Ever since Musk filed that lawsuit, many tech investors including Vinod Khosla (the one who backs OpenAI) have been talking about the implications of making AI platforms open-source.
+Ever since Musk filed the lawsuit, multiple tech investors including Vinod Khosla (who backs OpenAI) have been talking about the implications of making AI platforms open-source.

 Although doing so will foster innovation, some experts are afraid that it’ll make things easier for terrorists who wish to exploit such tools.
-Given that AI tools are extremely powerful, it’ll be a risky maneuver.
+And, given that AI tools are extremely powerful, it’ll be a risky maneuver.

 Question & Answers (0)